ktorio/ktor-documentation/topics/websocket_deflate_extension.md

 #### Context takeover

-Specify if the client (and server) should use compression window.
-Enabling these parameters reduce the amount of space allocated per single session.
-Please note that window size cannot be configured due to limitations of `java.util.zip.Deflater` API.
+Specify if the client (and server) should use a compression window.
+Enabling these parameters reduces the amount of space allocated per single session.
+Note that the window size cannot be configured due to limitations of `java.util.zip.Deflater` API.
 The value is fixed to `15`.

 ```kotlin
 clientNoContextTakeOver = false